-It is likely that several risk factors are acting cumulatively and synergistically on many Bombus species, including the Franklin's bumble bee (Goulson et al. 2015, p.
-5), and the combination of multiple stressors is likely more harmful than a stressor acting alone (Gill et al. 2012; Coors and DeMeester 2008; Sih et al. 2004).
-There is recent evidence that the interactive effects of pesticides and pathogens could be particularly harmful for bumble bees (U.S. Fish and Wildlife Service 2018, p.
+It is likely that several threats are acting cumulatively and synergistically on many Bombus species, including the Franklin's bumble bee (Goulson et al. 2015, p.
+5), and the combination of multiple threats is likely more harmful than any one acting alone (Gill et al. 2012, p.
+108; Coors and DeMeester 2008, p.
+1821; Sih et al. 2004, p.
+274).
+There is recent evidence that the interactive effects of pesticides and pathogens could be particularly harmful for bumble bees (Service 2018a, p.
 39).
 Nutritional stress may compromise the ability of bumble bees to survive parasitic infections (Brown et al. 2000, pp. 424-425).
 Bumble bees with activated immunity may have metabolic costs, such as increased food consumption (Tyler et al. 2006, p.
 2; Moret and Schmid-Hempel 2000, pp. 1166-1167).
 Additionally, exposure to pesticides may increase with increased food consumption in infected bees (Goulson et al. 2015, p.
 5).
 Activating immunity impairs learning in bumble bees (Riddell and Mallon 2006; Alghamdi et al. 2008, p.
 480).
 Impaired learning is thought to reduce the ability of bees to locate floral resources and extract nectar and pollen, therefore exacerbating nutritional stresses (Goulson et al. 2015, p.
 5).
-Further, evidence of the relationship between low genetic diversity and disease susceptibility was discussed in Cameron et al. (2011b, p.
-665), who stated that declining North American species with low genetic diversity have higher prevalence of the pathogen N. bombi.
-In summary, we, therefore, find that pathogens in combination with pesticides, as well as pathogens in combination with the effects of small population size, may have hastened and amplified the decline of the Franklin's bumble bee to a greater degree than any one of the three factors would cause on its own.
+Further, declining North American species with low genetic diversity have higher prevalence of the pathogen Nosema bombi (Cameron et al. 2011, p.
+665).
+In summary, we, therefore, find that pathogens in combination with pesticides, as well as pathogens in combination with the effects of small population size, may have hastened and amplified the decline of the Franklin's bumble bee to a greater degree than any one of the three threats would cause on its own.